lightning/bolts/ext-dynamic-commitments.md

 - channel_type

-After some analysis during the development of this proposal, we determined that many of the basepoint values don't make sense to rotate.
+After some analysis during the development of this proposal, we determined that the basepoint values don't make sense to rotate.
 There is no obvious value in doing so and it carries additional administrative costs to rotate them.
 Finally, changing the upfront_shutdown script over the lifetime of the channel is self-defeating and so we exclude it as well.
-The list of channel parameters remaining after we filter out these values is thus.
+The list of channel parameters remaining after we filter out these values is thus:

 - dust_limit_satoshis
 - max_htlc_value_in_flight_msat
 - channel_reserve_satoshis
-- htlc_minimum_msat
 - to_self_delay
 - max_accepted_htlcs
 - funding_pubkey